About USC Gould

 Parking will be available free of charge and is on a first come, first served basis.
 The closest parking to the USC University Village will be the Royal Street Structure and the USC Shrine Parking Structure.
 Click here for a campus map.

-Guests with disabilities with blue, handicapped placards can park in designated handicapped parking spaces in any parking structure.
+Guests with disabilities who possess a red (temporary) or blue (permanent) handicapped placard may park in designated disabled parking spaces in any parking structure.

-If you are traveling by public transportation the Metro Expo line is the best option.
+If you are traveling by public transportation the Metro Expo line is a recommended option.
 The Metro Expo line will be running on its usual schedule and stops immediately south of campus at Exposition Boulevard and Trousdale.

 LA Metro will be running trains all day for commencement attendees to use.
 Fares are sold on TAP cards, so you'll need to buy them at ticket vending machines or from a Metro representative.
 For more help with planning your trip to USC via Metro, use the handy LA Metro trip planner.